plamenna-petrova/Subsogator/README.md

-## The practical project for Computer Science 4th year C# course
+## The practical project for the C# course, which is elligible for the Computer Science bachelor degree students in their 4th year of education